alodahl/project-timer/to-do.md

 - Hide delete button when creating new timer.(dashboard, index)
 - Clicking on timers sometimes doesn't work.
 (Fix index.js same way as on dashboard.js)
 - When dashboard is empty, have message "click on new timer to get started!"
 That hides when you have timers / show when you delete all timers.
+- make text also clickable in links (all htmls)

 ### SERVER SIDE:
 - check out a new branch.
 And start working on server.js.